Zeebe defineses protocols for communication between clients and brokers. Zeebe supports two styles of interactions:

 Both protocols are binary on top of TCP/IP.

 Zeebe protocols are non-blocking by design, including commands.
 Command and Reply are always separate, independent messages.
 A client can send multiple commands using the same TCP connection before receiving a reply.

 The effect of backpressure is that the system automatically adjusts flow rates to the available resources.
-For example, a fast consumer running on a powerful machine can process tasks at a very high rate, while a slower consumer is automatically throttled.
+For example, a fast consumer running on a powerful machine can process jobs at a very high rate, while a slower consumer is automatically throttled.
 This works without additional user configuration.